 We also exalt the rational mind in our culture.
 We mostly incentivise and reward a certain type of intelligence - logical-mathematical intelligence - which is of course immensely useful, yet also highly disembodied.
 But there are many types of intelligence all worthy, and which includes somatic intelligence (also known as bodily-kinesthetic intelligence).
 And although trauma can disconnect us from our bodies, many of us are already disconnected, relating to our bodies merely as a way of getting our minds to meetings .

-However, this view, still widely believed today, and which continues to underpin many of our therapeutic models, is wrong.
+However, this view, still widely believed today, and which continues to underpin many of our therapeutic models, is wrong in my opinion (sorry).
 The fact we call it ‘mental health’ rather than ‘organism health’ is indicative of this.
 We simply can’t resolve everything in the head.
 Claxton explains how, instead, our organisms are a “massive, seething, streaming collection of interconnected communication systems that bind the muscles, the stomach, the heart, the senses and the brain so tightly together that no part - especially the brain - can be seen as functionally separate from, or senior to, any other part” .

 It’s all connected: the body doesn’t just have a brain, it is a brain